Data Structures

 SFBBootBlockThe exactly-64-byte-long SFB 'boot block' contents

-SFBBrainReflexA 'convenience object' which provides a means of declaring reflexes that trigger at the "brain" -- i.e., after the individual faces and the Spine
+SFBBrainReflexA 'convenience class' (with a prebuilt instance Brain) which provides a means of declaring reflexes that trigger at the "brain" -- i.e., after the individual faces and the Spine

 SFBByteBufferBase class providing services common to SFBRxByteBuffer and SFBTxByteBuffer